 Earlier in February Admiral Sir George Rodney had re-assumed the command of the Leeward Islands fleet from Rear-Admiral Sir Samuel Hood, who on 25/26 January had outwitted the French West Indian fleet under the command of the Comte de Grass at the Battle of St. Kitts, although he was unable to save that island from capture.
 On 12 April Rodney was able to bring the French to the conclusive Battle of the Saintes where he earned a victory which enabled peace to be made with honour.
-Sadly a number of the French prizes and their British captors were lost when a hurricane struck the homeward-bound convoy in the Atlantic on 16 September.
+Sadly a number of the French prizes and their British captors were lost lost after the Central Atlantic Hurricane struck the homeward-bound convoy on 16 September.
 In addition to St. Kitts Britain also lost the West Indian territories of the recently captured Dutch Guyana, as well as Nevis, Demerara and Essequibo to the French, and the Bahamas to a Franco / American force in May.

 In European waters Minorca surrendered to a joint Spanish/French force in February after a long defence, but when Admiral Lord Howe took command of the Channel fleet after the fall of the despised government he quickly blew away the preceding years of timidity by engaging in an active campaign from April to August.
 This saw the capture of a French East India convoy by Vice-Admiral Hon.
 Samuel Barrington on 20 April, with Captain John Jervis being conspicuous in the action, and the blockade of the Dutch who were attempting to put a fleet into the North Sea.
 Howe and the new first lord of the Admiralty, Keppel, managed to achieve these successes with the rapid yet sensible deployment of the small fleet.
 After sailing to join Rear-Admiral Richard Kempenfelt in the blockade of Brest the whole fleet was forced by sickness to return to Spithead, but in July it put to sea again to bring in the Jamaican convoy.
 At the time the Comte de Guichen was at sea with a combined Franco / Spanish fleet of forty ships but once again the allies achieved nothing before their retirement to Brest.
-In the late summer the Spanish withdrew their ships to Algeciras and began a massive bombardment of Gibraltar that reached its zenith with a determined assault on 13 September, on which occasion the naval force under Captain Roger Curtis greatly distinguished itself.
+In the late summer the Spanish withdrew their ships to Algeciras and began a massive bombardment of Gibraltar that reached its zenith with the Grand Assault on 13 September, on which occasion the naval force under Captain Roger Curtis greatly distinguished itself.
 Howe, with thirty-four sail of the line eventually relieved the Rock in October, and there followed a partial engagement with the allied fleet off Cape Spartel which despite the loss of over one hundred lives was hardly worthy of the label Battle applied to it.
-The Channel fleet’s successful campaign was tinged with tragedy when the mighty Royal George sank off Spithead with huge loss of life on 29 August, taking the brilliant Kempenfelt with her.
+The Channel fleet s successful campaign was tinged with tragedy when the mighty Royal George sank off Spithead with huge loss of life on 29 August, taking the brilliant Kempenfelt with her..

-In minor actions Captain Charles Morice Pole of the Success brilliantly captured a Spanish frigate on 16 March but then lost her just as quickly through appalling bad luck.
-Captain Henry Trollope of the experimental Rainbow proved his vessel’s worth with an easy victory over the French frigate Hébé on 4 September, and two French frigates were chased into the Delaware on 14 September by a squadron under the command of Captain Hon.
+In minor actions Captain Charles Morice Pole of the Success brilliantly captured a Spanish frigate on 16 March but was unable to keep her as a prize.
+Captain Henry Trollope of the experimental Rainbow proved his vessel s worth with an easy victory over the French frigate H b on 4 September, and two French frigates were chased into the Delaware on 14 September by a squadron under the command of Captain Hon.
 George Keith Elphinstone, with one of them being captured.
-On 17 October a French ship of the line was lost off San Domingo following a controversial engagement with two British sail of the line which resulted in Captain James Kempthorne requesting a court-martial upon himself.
+On 17 October the French ship of the line Scipion was lost off San Domingo following a controversial and inconclusive engagement with the London 90 which resulted in Captain James Kempthorne requesting a court-martial upon himself.
 The frigate Blonde was wrecked on 10 May, but given Captain Edward Thornbrough s previous kindness to his American prisoners her crew were landed on Nova Scotia by two enemy privateers, whereupon Thornbrough and some of his crew were rescued by the brig Observer and promptly involved in a ferocious action with another American privateer.
 A far less favourable outcome awaited Captain George Talbot and the crew and passengers of the East Indiaman Grosvenor when she was wrecked on the hostile south-east African shore on 4 August.